GoogleChrome/developer.chrome.com/site/en/blog/chrome-52-deprecations/index.md

 ## Block pop-ups from cross-origin iframes during touch events except during a tap gesture

-**TL;DR:** Chrome will begin disallowing pop-ups and other sensitive operations on touch events that don't correspond to a tap from inside of cross-origin iframes.
+**Summary:** Chrome will begin disallowing pop-ups and other sensitive operations on touch events that don't correspond to a tap from inside of cross-origin iframes.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/piK75azdN5o/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5649871251963904) &#124;